Ohio Cup: Ohio Cup revived

 The Ohio Cup was reintroduced in 2008 with a new trophy.
-The trophy is 3 feet high, with a 12-inch stainless cup in the middle.
+The trophy was 3 feet high, with a 12-inch stainless cup in the middle.
 It is awarded to the team that wins the season series in a given year.
 When the teams split the season series, the team that currently holds the trophy retains it.
-Through the 2022 season, the Indians/Guardians have won the trophy six times, the Reds four times, with six ties.
+Through the 2024 season, the Indians/Guardians have won the trophy seven times, the Reds four times, with six ties.

 In the revived trophy's inaugural season, the Reds swept the first three-game series at home, which took place May 16–18 2008, after three strong performances by Edinson Vólquez, Aaron Harang, and Johnny Cueto.
 As the series moved back to Cleveland on June 27–29, with the Indians' CC Sabathia throwing a 6–0 shutout against the Reds in the first game.
 In the second, the Reds battled back with a strong effort by Cueto to win game two 5–0.
 The Cincinnati Reds clinched the cup with this win.
 In the final game in Cleveland, the Reds overcame a late surge by the Tribe to win 9–5, and the series itself 5 games to 1.
 Ballots were passed out in the middle of the final game for the MVP, awarded to Reds outfielder Adam Dunn, who had a combined five home runs and 10 RBI in the series.